pavelzw/pixi-diff-to-markdown/README.md

 - `yes`: Merge all dependencies into one table and deduplicate them ([example](./tests/resources/diff-polarify/merge-yes_hide-False_change-type-True_explicit-False_package-type-False.md)).
 - `split-explicit`: Merge all dependencies into one table and deduplicate them but split the table into one `explicit` and one `implicit` table ([example](./tests/resources/diff-polarify/merge-split-explicit_hide-False_change-type-True_explicit-False_package-type-False.md)).

-The default is `no` when there are less than three environments / platforms and `yes` when there are three or more environments / platforms.
+The default is `no` when there are less than three environments / platforms and `split-explicit` when there are three or more environments / platforms.

 ### `hide`